If you prefer an interactive NSX Edge installation, you can use a UI-based VM management tool, such as the vSphere Client connected to vCenter Server.

 If the console window does not open, make sure that pop-ups are allowed.

-- After the NSX Edge is completely booted, log in to the CLI with admin privileges.
+- After the NSX Edge starts, log in to the CLI with admin privileges, , user name is admin and password is default.

 - Run the get interface eth0 command to verify that the IP address was applied as expected